TalKatz1/Telegram-Group-Message-Forwarder/README.md

 4. The script will start listening to the selected groups and forward any new messages to the specified send groups.
 5. Press Ctrl+C to stop the script and exit.

+Or just download the copy_messages.exe executable file, place it on the same folder with the config.ini file and open it.

 Note: Ensure that the phone number associated with the Telegram API credentials has access to the groups you want to follow and send messages to.